ABitTooMuch/ProjectConnect/README.md

 ```

 4. Edit projectconnect/app.py to add an endpoint.
 If you want to read more about flask, follow this [quickstart tutorial](http://flask.pocoo.org/docs/1.0/quickstart/).
+5. Run app.py on localhost:4000/<endpoint> to test your endpoint.